Target-of-Opportunity and Monitoring programs at

 infrequent `monitoring' observations.
 Often these require relatively

 little observing time, but are spread in time such that it is

 impractical to execute the observations in visitor mode.
 Observations

-for these kinds of programmes are scheduled on specific dates, and
+for these kinds of programs are scheduled on specific dates, and

 visiting astronomers might be asked to participate in the execution of

-these programmes, where you will be informed in advance of this is the
+these programs, where you will be informed in advance of this is the

-When approving these type of programmes, the NOTSA Council fully
+When approving these type of programs, the NOTSA Council fully

 realised that such interruptions are made at the expense of other